-Fortier Mattila Appraisals Inc. has been active in the Industrial Commercial Investment (ICI) market since 1971.
-Our team of AACI, P.App accredited professional appraisers are liscenced by the Appraisal Institute of Canada (AIC) and have the qualifications and experience required by Canadian Financial Institutions, Banks, Credit Unions and Government Authorities.
-Our AACI, P.App appraisers are proficient and experienced in the valuation of:
+Fortier Mattila Appraisals completes commercial appraisal work in Northwest and West Central Saskatchewan.
+Our firm has been completing appraisal work in the Industrial Commercial Investment (ICI) market since 1971.
+Our team of appraisers are licensed by the Appraisal Institute of Canada (AIC) and have the qualifications and experience required by Canadian Financial Institutions, Banks, Credit Unions and Government Authorities.
+Our appraisers are proficient and experienced in the valuation of:

 - Apartment Buildings

 Click the buttons below to find out more: